dcorn-stone/CornWeb/README.md

 ## Configuration

-==MAKE SURE THE CONFIGURATION FILE IS AT THE PARENT DIRECTORY OF THE ACTUAL PROGRAM==
+**MAKE SURE THE CONFIGURATION FILE IS AT THE PARENT DIRECTORY OF THE ACTUAL PROGRAM**

 There are a few thing you can configure in the server.conf file